Ferlab-Ste-Justine/terraform-etcd-prometheus-configuration/README.md

 - **vault_exporter_jobs**: List of Vault telemetry jobs to generate boilerplate for.
 Each entry should take the following keys:
   - **tag**: Tag for the Vault telemetry job.
 It should correspond to the job name.
   - **expected_unsealed_count**: Expected number of unsealed Vault nodes in the cluster.
 An alert will be triggered if the number of unsealed nodes drops below this value.
-  - **active_request_threshold**: Maximum allowed number of active requests.
-An alert will be triggered if this threshold is crossed for 10 minutes or more.
-  - **lease_threshold**: Minimum expected number of leases.
-An alert will be triggered if the lease count drops below this value for 10 minutes or more.
   - **alert_labels**: Map of string keys and values corresponding to labels to add to all the jobs' alerts.

 # Example